TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 7/Ecclesiastes 7.28.md

 ---

-which my soul still seeketh, but I have not found: one man among a thousand have I found; but a woman among all those have I not found.
+which my soul still seeks; but I have not found.
+One man among a thousand have I found; but I have not found a woman among all those.